PadmeshSharma/MarketoPolis/README.md

 Any contributions are highly appreciated. :pray: You can contribute in two ways:

-1. create an issue and tell us your idea: bulb.
+1. create an issue and tell us your idea :bulb: .
 Make sure that you use the **new idea** label in this case;
 2. fork the project and submit a PR with your new idea.
 Before doing that, please make sure that you read and follow the [Contribution Guide](./CONTRIBUTING.md);